 winter and cooler at night in the summer.

-Millions of people in the UK haven't yet insulated their lofts to 270mm, and the two main reasons for this are the need for storage and safe access.
+Millions of people in the UK haven't yet insulated their attics to 270mm, and the two main reasons for this are the need for storage and safe access.

-Now we have the solution for this, you can have loft storage and still effectively insulate your loft.
+Now we have the solution for this, you can have attic storage and still effectively insulate your attic.

 You're not alone - the vast majority of UK households use

-their lofts for storage.
+their attics for storage.
 But the extra insulation required

 to cut fuel bills and save energy makes it very difficult to

-use the loft space for storage.
+use the attic space for storage.
 Many people put boxes on top

 of the insulation or, even worse, put boards down on top of